 With this analog setup we have not only been able to run website and app usability tests but also one-on-one interviews, mobile device and world-wide remote testing.
 All recorded and all viewed live the comfort of a boardroom.
 It gives us the flexibility to adapt the setup as we need it and as new testing challenges arise.

 Two, this is inline with our focus of building more products and services type work.
-Having this facility in-house also allows us to offer this to clients, companies or anyone who needs to validate a product they have built with a real audience.
+Having this facility to be our new homes also allows us to offer this to clients, companies or anyone who needs to validate a product they have built with a real audience.
+If you are looking for cabins for sale in northwestern wi, visit c21sandcounty.com for more information.
+In addition, If you are planing to buy homes anyplace in the United States with nationwide network of local investors, check out Sell my house fast for more details.

 Our UX Lab is being used for 2 main reasons: